Model-agnostic super-resolution in high dimensions: Introduction

-The most relevant prior for in the one-dimensional setting is that of Moitra~\cite{moitra2015super}, which was the first to study problems of this kind from the perspective of theoretical computer science.
-Moitra showed that for minimum separation $\Delta$, if
+The most relevant prior work in the one-dimensional setting is that of Moitra~\cite{moitra2015super}, which was the first to study problems of this kind from the perspective of theoretical computer science.
+Under the promise that $D$ is a discrete distribution with minimum separation at least $\Delta$, Moitra showed that as long as $T$ and $\kappa$ satisfy